rshunter05/Unit03_While_Loops_Key/src/labs/readme.md

 # Labs

 There are 3 labs in this secion covering some basic intoductory loop concepts.
 There is a pdf of instructions for each lab.
 There is a method already created for each problem.
 Students are to use those methods.
+Obviously the student verson has blank methods.

 Topics Covered:
 - Basic iteration and integer manipulation